Technologicat/mcpyrate/README.md

 <!-- markdown-toc end -->

 ## Highlights

-`mcpyrate` 3.0.0 is based on, but adds a lot of features, over `mcpy` 2.0.0:

 - **Agile development**:
   - Universal bootstrapper: `macropython`. **Import and use macros in your main program**.